naturalis/kiore-project/README.md

 	- rawSummary.tab
 	- summary.html

-#### 3. scripts:
+#### scripts:
 This folder contains the R scripts (and pdf versions) used to clean the data and run analyses.
 The clean-up steps involved removing rows and columns with high % missing values, file conversion in PGDSpider, a Hardy-Weinberg Equilibrium test in Arlequin, and a Structure analysis in STRUCTURE.

-a.
-Data_cleanup.Rmd and .pdf: To make the raw data ready for analysis I...
+1. Data_cleanup.Rmd and .pdf: To make the raw data ready for analysis I...
 	- Removed SNP columns which had no variation (invariant/monomorphic)
 	- Removed SNP columns with more than 60% missing values
 	- Removed specimen rows with more than 56% missing values (leaving a dataset which was/is at least 90% complete)